Category Archives: Minnesota

 Exact Boundaries Important

-In newly laid out subdivisions in Aitkin where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Lake Park where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been exactly surveyed, or a piece that is being separated, will call for a survey to find the brand-new corners as well as lot lines in Minnesota, which ought to be completely noted so they will certainly never ever become shed.
+Land that has actually never ever been precisely surveyed, or a piece that is being separated, will certainly call for a survey to locate the new corners as well as lot lines in Minnesota, which ought to be permanently marked so they will certainly never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.